 Facebook and LinkedIn groups offer huge networking opportunity.
 You can participate in conversations about your product.
-Social media helps you discover thought leaders and decision-makers in your industry.
+Social media helps you discover thought key opinion leaders and decision-makers in your industry.

 Example, if you are selling CRM software, then your ideal customers are business owners.
 You can join groups related to business marketing and connect with your customers.

 Look for decision-makers and executives who could be your potential customers.
 You can reach out on LinkedIn with a personalized message or chat on facebook messenger.